 The overall project and team productivity often take a backseat during the employee training process.
 However, with the help of blended learning courses, employees can learn in their own time and pace since most of the resources are available online.
 Instructors are accessible whenever required.

 This saves valuable employee time, and hence, they can perform their on-job duties as well as complete their training, without compromising on either.

 Blended Learning Is a More Effective Form of Training –

 Blended learning courses offer a unique opportunity for employees to learn complex concepts online, with the help of various interactive learning materials.
 This leads to a better understanding of the concepts involved.

 The convenience of an expert’s guidance for consultation allows employees to approach them with queries or problems they may have with the practical application of theoretical concepts.
 Moreover, employees can also discuss their progress and queries with each other, thus improving coordination and team spirit.

-Blended learning also offers another unique advantage, that is isolated attention.
+Blended learning also offers another unique advantage, which is isolated attention.
 Employees who struggle in certain areas can learn and polish their skills in their own time.
 This helps them practice and overcome their shortcomings on their own confidently.

 Blended Learning Can Be Self-Paced and Flexible –

 Blended learning provides a way around the varied schedules of different employees.
 Moreover, not every employee is comfortable with learning at a pace set by a training program.
 Blended learning courses are therefore designed to help employees learn at a pace they are comfortable with.
 Here are 10 eLearning design techniques for improved learner engagement.